Tze Chun: Cold Comes the Night

 In 2012, Chun wrapped principal photography on Cold Comes the Night (formerly "Eye of Winter"), which he co-wrote with Oz Perkins and Nick Simon.
 The film stars Bryan Cranston (Breaking Bad), Alice Eve (Star Trek Into Darkness), Logan Marshall-Green (Prometheus), Ursula Parker, and Leo Fitzpatrick.
 Frequent producer and collaborator Mynette Louie produced the film.

+Sleeping Dogs

+In October 2025, it was reported that Chun had completed a first draft of the screenplay for the live-action film adaptation of Sleeping Dogs.

 Short films

 Chun has also directed numerous short films, including Windowbreaker, a selection of the 2007 Sundance Film Festival.
 Other short films directed by Chun include the World War II set Back to the Front (2006), Document (2006), about a writer whose girlfriend goes into a coma, Cold Feet, Wet Dreams, and the Kitchen Sink (2007), and a sci-fi short entitled Silver Sling (2010), set in a polarized economy of the near future where corporations offer subsidies to their high-ranking female employees to pay for chemically accelerated surrogate births.